VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 # Routing
-In Flask, you use routes to map URLs to functions in your web applications using the `@app.route` decorator.
-A route determines the logic that should be executed when a user visits a specific URL on your application.
+In Flask, routes map URLs to functions in your web applications using the `@app.route` decorator.
+A route determines the logic to be executed when a user visits a specific URL on your application.

-Different HTTP methods, including `GET`, `POST`, `PUT`, `DELETE`, etc., can be handled by Flask routes.
-A route only reacts to `GET` requests by default.
+Different HTTP methods like `GET`, `POST`, `PUT`, `DELETE`, etc., are handled by Flask routes.
+A route reacts to `GET` requests by default.
 You can determine the type of request and respond using `request.method`.

-Let's understand it better using an example:
+Let's look at an example:

 `app.py`:

 	from flask import Flask, request

 	app = Flask(__name__)
 	@app.route('/')
 	def home():
 	    return '''